navegador5/nv-session-simple/README.md

 CPU AND MEM
 ============

+### in forwarding mode (which will broadcast any message to all clients)  AND with JSON-KEEPALIVE enabled(which is needed for some old phone AND browser,whose connection is NOT stable)

             //on a very poor CPU , 12+years old machine

             root@dev:/opt/JS/nvsess/sess-isrv# cat /proc/cpuinfo| grep "physical id"| sort| uniq| wc -l